kawai125/OpenFFT_Cpp_wrapper/README.md

     std::vector<OpenFFT::dcomplex> input_buffer;
     fft_mngr.copy_3d_array_into_input_buffer( &( GlobalInput[0][0][0][0] ), input_buffer );
     ```
-    All 'buffer' input/output accepts both of reference to `std::vector<T>` and pointer to buffer array.
+    All 'buffer' input/output accepts both of reference to `std::vector<T>` and pointer to buffer array (`double *` or `OpenFFT::dcomplex *`).
+    Using `std::vector<T>` is recommended because the buffer length is checked for input buffer and resized for output buffer in this API.

   - Step 3: Execute FFT.
     ```c++